 - Click here to apply online.

 - Open Burning Restrictions

-- Effective noon on Friday June 19, 2020, all open fires will again be permitted throughout the Coastal Fire Centre.
+- Effective noon on Friday July 24, 2020 Category 2 and 3 open fires will be prohibited throughout the Coastal Fire Centre.

 - These restrictions will be enforced through Report All Poachers and Polluters (RAPP) or 1-877-952-7277.

 - How to Prepare for Wildfire Smoke Season fact sheet and Wildfire Smoke and COVID-19 guidance.

 - Campfires, Category 2 and Category 3 Fires Poster.

 - Waste Water